Academic Program / Graduation Requirements

 - Elective credits are additional courses in any discipline.

-Creativity, Action and Service (CAS) Requirement
+Creativity, Activity and Service (CAS) Requirement

 The IB Diploma Program is an internationally recognized university preparatory two-year academic program.
 Students in grades 11 and 12 are encouraged to participate in the IB Diploma Program, which challenges students to master content knowledge and to acquire advanced critical thinking skills.
 Students are expected to use their creativity, to be actively involved in community service, to demonstrate proficiency in conducting independent research, and to be reflective through a balanced interdisciplinary approach to learning.